apache/daffodil/DEVELOP.md

 put fewer Daffodil jars and third-party dependency jars on its classpath (omitting the jars needed only by Daffodil's CLI).
-The best way for a Java or Scala application to use Daffodil is to get Daffodil's Java API from Maven or get Daffodil's Scala API from SBT:
+The best way for a Java or Scala application to use Daffodil is to get Daffodil's Java API from Maven or get Daffodil's Scala API from sbt:

 ```xml
 <dependency>